pinax-network/substreams_firehose/README.md

 ## Writing custom block processors

 For even more control over the data extracted, the extraction process uses a modular approach for manipulating `Block` response objects coming from the gRPC stream.
 A block processing function is used for extracting the data that is later stored in the output file at the end of the block extraction process.
 Customizing which data is extracted is the objective of writing a custom block processor.
-Default block processors are available as `default.py` files in the [`block_processors/`](pyfirehose/block_processors) subfolders.

 In order to write custom block processing functions, some conditions must be respected:
 - The function should be placed inside a seperate `.py` file in the [`block_processors`](pyfirehose/block_processors/) module.